 - You can buy a few hundred units of each product

 - You want to import custom designed products

 - You want to import products with your own logo print or custom product packaging

 - Your products are very price sensitive

-- You are importing electronics, toys, plastics or any other product to the EU or USA and thus needs to comply with a certain certification standard (CE, FCC etc.)
+- You are importing electronics, toys, plastics or any other product to the EU or USA and therefore need to comply with certain certification standards (CE, FCC, etc.)

 We recommend Aliexpress.com if…

-- Custom design, logo print and custom product packaging are not important to you
+- Custom design, logo printing and custom product packaging are not important to you

 - Your products are not that price sensitive

 - You are not importing products to the EU or USA OR your products don’t need to be compliant with any certification standard